 The most significant detail made the Soyuz 1 tragedy unforgettable is the remains of Komarov found at the impact site.
 The photo showing the Russian officials staring upon the remains is believed to be taken before the funeral.
 The funeral took place on 26th of April and the ashes of Komarov were buried inside the Kremlin Wall Cemetery in the Red Square.
 A soldier and a cosmonaut, Komarov was awarded several medals including the Red Star Medal.

 The first man to ever step on the surface of the Moon, Neil Armstrong, left a few things for the memory of Komarov and Apollo 1 astronauts.
-The commander of Apollo 15 mission David Scott also left a plaque in the memory of all the people who lost their lives for space exploration up until that year.
-The plaque containing the names of 14 people, sits near an astronaut model and is called “the Fallen Astronaut.”
+The commander of the Apollo 15 mission, David Scott, also left a plaque in the memory of all the people who lost their lives in space exploration up until that year.
+The plaque containing the names of 14 people sits near an astronaut model and is called “the Fallen Astronaut.”

 References: